nhutloveillya/FP-subrip/README.md

 # FP-subrip
-a programe using to rip subtitles from fpt play
+a programe used to rip subtitles from fpt play